Northern Oil and Gas, Inc. [NOG] – Mismatched value: Check Out the Fundamental Analysis

-Northern Oil and Gas, Inc. [NYSE: NOG] dipped by -37.68% on the last trading session, reaching $0.81 price per share at the time.
-Northern Oil and Gas, Inc. represents 418.31M in outstanding shares, while the company has a total market value of $338.91M with the latest information.
+Northern Oil and Gas, Inc. [NYSE: NOG] gained by 0.15% on the last trading session, reaching $0.95 price per share at the time.
+Northern Oil and Gas, Inc. represents 410.81M in outstanding shares, while the company has a total market value of $388.26M with the latest information.

 Northern Oil and Gas, Inc. [NYSE:NOG]: Analyst Rating and Earnings